 If you file a Request for Reconsideration, SSA will look at your claim again, along with any new evidence.
-File your Request online at secure.ssa.gov or take a letter to your SSA office that says you still cannot work.
+File your request online at http://www.ssa.gov/disabilityssi/appeal.html or write a letter to your SSA office that says you still cannot work.

 You have 60 days after the last denial to do this.